Moss Wood Solar Farm

 SITE LOCATION

 The proposed Moss Wood solar farm is located 1km south of Cowdenbeath, 2.2km east of Crossgates and 2km north of Aberdour.
 Please see the site location map on the right.
+Click on the map to enlarge it.

 FOR CLIMATE, NATURE AND PEOPLE